-I’ve always thought it would be cool if I could take a sip of wine at a blind wine tasting one day and confidently say, “This is a lovely Merlot,” or “What a bold Cab this is.”
+I’ve always thought it would be cool if I could take a sip of wine at a blind wine tasting one day and confidently say, “This is a lovely merlot,” or “What a bold cab this is,” with out being told what the wine is.
 I can count on one hand how many times in my life I’ve correctly identified a wine just by taste.
 It’s difficult, but it’s also super fun to try.

 Wine is a big part of our life.
 We travel to various wine regions around the world to taste and learn about the wines that are produced there.
 We have a pretty awesome wine wall at home that we choose a bottle from most nights to enjoy with dinner.
 We go to our local wine store often to try new wines.
 But despite all that tasting, we still have a long way to go when it comes to blindly identifying wines.